The Impossible Dream

 Discarded for scrap

-During 1962 he was withdrawn from service and sent for scrap to Woodham’s at Barry in South Wales where many major parts were cut off for their scrap value.
-This was the time when the fledgling preservation groups were beginning to take an interest in restoring locomotives.
-Locomotives in the best condition, requiring the least money spent on them were the ones that attracted the most interest.
-However, a schoolboy who had taken an interest in the Duke thought that such a unique example of steam history could not be allowed to disappear.
-He wrote an open letter to various railway magazines explaining how he felt.
-He received a reply from a Colin Rhodes who thought this should be followed up.
+During 1962 he was withdrawn from service and sent for scrap to Woodhams at Barry in South Wales rotting away in the salt sea air with most of the unique parts being cut off for their scrap value.
+This was the very early days of fledgling preservation groups who were beginning to take an interest in restoring steam locomotives.
+Money was extremely tight for these pioneers and so they understandably selected locomotives in the best condition and requiring the least amount of money spent on them in order to return them to working condition.
+However, a schoolboy who had taken an interest in the Duke during his brief time running on the mainline thought that such a unique example of steam locomotive history should not be allowed to disappear.

 The dream beckons

-When Colin approached people for help they flatly refused saying that to restore such a wreck would be “AN IMPOSSIBLE DREAM”.
+When Colin approached people in the preservation groups for help, they were not very enthusiastic saying that to attempt to restore such a wreck would be foolhardy, in fact they thought it would be “An Impossible Dream”.
 This served to encourage Colin to prove them wrong and with a small group of volunteers set about the formidable task of restoration, the likes of which had never been attempted before.
-After 13 years of very many setbacks, the restoration at the Great Central Railway was completed and the Duke returned triumphantly to the mainline in November 1986.
-This herculean effort proved what was possible given the right level of commitment and determination, providing encouragement for many subsequent restorations and ‘new builds’ that have followed.
-The drawing below was printed in the Eagle comic during 1955 and perhaps it was this that encouraged the schoolboy to write his open letter.
+After 13 years of hard work and very many set backs which involved the manufacturing from scratch of many unique parts including new Caprotti cam boxes, cylinders, coupling and connecting rods and a Kylchap exhaust system, the restoration at the Great Central Railway was completed and the Duke returned triumphantly to the mainline in the configuration, plus the Kylchap exhaust, that BR had dispatched him to the scrap yard as an unfinished prototype.
+This herculean effort proved what was possible given the right level of commitment and determination, providing the encouragement for many subsequent restorations and new builds that have followed.